pulibrary/command_line_curriculum/sec5/bc.md

 ```bash
 bc [ file ]
 ```
 `bc` is an interactive calculator with unlimited precision arithmetic.
-It is one of the instructors favorite commands to "pass time with".
+It is one of the instructor's favorite commands to "pass time with".
 For example one nice feature of `bc` is that you can set the parameter scale to indicate the desired precision.
 For example, if you set scale=100, all calculations will be carried out to 100 decimal places.
-It is one of the *to my knowledge* the only unix tool with a Hilary Mason maintained [twitter account](https://twitter.com/bc_l)
+It is one of the *to my knowledge* only unix tools with a Hilary Mason maintained [twitter account](https://twitter.com/bc_l)

 Example usage: